cmayron/Legal-Calculus/README.md

 ## Disclaimer

-LCES is an educational and procedural‑literacy system.
+LCES Legal Calculus Educational System is an educational and procedural‑literacy system.
 It is not legal advice, representation, or a substitute for licensed counsel.
 Users must verify all law, rules, deadlines, citations, and filing decisions.